stoeps13/connections-doc/source/user/wikis/t_wikis_control_access.md

 When you create a wiki, you are the wiki owner.
 As an Owner, you can control who can read, edit, and manage the wiki.

+!!! note
-**Note:** Access to a community wiki is managed by community owners.
+    Access to a community wiki is managed by community owners.
 Community owners can grant either an Editor or Reader role to community members.
 For further details, see [Assigning app roles for community members](../communities/managing_roles_for_community_members.md).

 1. From the navigation bar, click **Wikis** and select the wiki you want to work on.